seungjun45/Water-Filling/README.md

 <br>
 ### Thanks
 Thank you <a target = "_blank" href="https://www.csie.ntu.edu.tw/~cyy/publications/papers/Lin2020BAD.pdf">Yun-Hsuan Lin</a>, and <a target = "_blank" href="https://ieeexplore.ieee.org/abstract/document/9053378">Jian-Ren Wang</a> for citing my work!
+<br><br>
+In 2016 ACCV, Bako, and I talked that this field only gets a few public attention.
+Now I am glad that many people are showing interest on this work.
+<br><br>

 ### Note
 Source Code Available, but do not use it (for industrial purpose) without permission.
 (Patent Issue ... ) <br>